jjolano/shadow/README.md

 * `AltList` from [opa334‘s Repo](https://opa334.github.io)
 * `HookKit Framework`

+A recommended (but not required) package is `Injection Foundation` from PoomSmart's Repo (`https://poomsmart.github.io/repo`).
+This package ensures that Shadow is injected properly into certain apps.

 ## Usage

 After installation, settings are available in the Settings app.
 You may configure global defaults, or add an app-specific configuration.
 Shadow allows fine-grained control of its bypass strength, so there will be many options available to configure.